Welcome to 1st North Cray Scout Group

 Building character, developing skills, and making memories since 1911

 Founded in 1911, 1st North Cray Scout Group has a rich history of providing amazing opportunities for young individuals aged 4 to 18.
-Our dedicated Leaders are committed to preserving the legacy of scouting and creating a nurturing environment for our vibrant community of Squirrels, Beavers, Cubs, Scouts, and Young Leaders.
+Our dedicated Leaders are committed to preserving the legacy of scouting and creating a nurturing environment for our vibrant community of Squirrels, Beavers, Cubs, Scouts, and Explorers.

 Rich History